niiccoo2/NDX/README.md

 This is a consept tool with a softwere menu and basic softwere.

-The tools are 1.
-Text Editor
+The tools are: Text Editor

 By: Nico, Dylan, Xavier